Tornadoes of 1957: December 18–20

 The final 37 tornadoes of the year came in an unusually intense December outbreak sequence in the Midwest and South with Missouri and Illinois bearing the brunt of the destruction.
 It started in Missouri on December 18, when an F1 tornado injured one in Truxton.
 This was followed by fatal F2 tornado that killed one and injured another northeast of Knob Lick.
 Later, in Illinois, three straight tornadoes, an F2 storm on the north side of the Northeastern St. Louis suburb of Roxanne, a brief F1 twister in Mason City, and an F3 tornado in rural Perry County, each injured one.

 Tornado activity became much more violent going into the mid-afternoon hours.
 Following the previous Illinois F3 tornado, an F2 tornado moved through areas north of Boyd before striking Southern Dix, injuring two.
 A violent F4 tornado then tore directly through Mt.
 Vernon as well as Camp Ground, killing one and injuring 45.
 Later, an extremely violent F5 tornado obliterated Sunfield, killing one and injuring six.
 The damage was so severe that the town essentially vanished and was later rebuilt south of its original location.
 Next, a violent and deadly F4 tornado struck Gorham, Southeastern Sand Ridge, Murphyboro, De Soto, Hurst, Bush and Southwestern Plumfield, killing 11 and injuring 200.
 The path of this tornado was eerily similar to the 1925 Tri-State tornado.

 Strong tornadoes continued to wreak havoc in the two states going into the evening hours.
 At the same time the F4 tornado was down, a large, 700 yard wide F2 tornado tore through Millersville and Pocahontas, Missouri, injuring one.
 An F3 tornado then moved through rural Wayne and Clay Counties before striking Southern Clay City, Illinois, injuring one.
 Later, a destructive, F2 tornado killed three and injured one in Chaffee, Missouri.
 Another F2 tornado then tore through Carbondale, Illinois, injuring five.
-Later on, an back-to-back F3 tornado in Dahlgren, Illinois and Bungay and Springerton, Illinois injured three and four respectfully.
+Later on, a back-to-back F3 tornado in Dahlgren, Illinois and Bungay and Springerton, Illinois injured three and four respectfully.

 Tornado activity continued into December 19, with 10 more tornadoes touching down.
 A violent F4 tornado tore through Northwestern McNeil and Spring Hill, Arkansas, killing two and injuring nine.
 A brief but destructive F1 tornado injured two in Milan, Tennessee.
 The final tornado of the day, as well as the last one to cause casualties, was another brief but strong F2 tornado that injured seven in Littleville, Alabama just before midnight.
 Two additional weak F1 tornadoes touched down in Alabama during the early morning hours of December 20 before the outbreak sequence came to an end.

 In the end, five states were impacted by tornadoes, with 28 of them occurring in Missouri and Illinois alone.
 A total of 19 people were killed and 291 others were injured as a result of this outbreak.